artmBrisov/2q-cache/README.md

 let options = {
     ttl : 1000 * 60 * 60, //default time to delete elements from cache : number
-    stringKeys : true // If stringKeys are true, keys of cache elements will be convert to string by JSON.stringify }
+    stringKeys : true, // If stringKeys are true, keys of cache elements will be convert to string by JSON.stringify ttlInMain : false, //you can disable time to delete in 'main' section of cache.
+It can be useful, because in main                           //section stored most requested cache elements mainStorageType : 'lfu' //Type of main storage.
+It can be 'lru' - Least Recently Used,
+                            //'mru' - Most Recently used,
+                            //'lfu' - Least-Frequently used }

-let cache = new Cache2Q(400, options);
+let cache = new Cache2Q(400, options); //or ([100,200,250], options);

 ```

 By default
-*  `cache ttl equals 0, so elements will not be removed by ttl`
+*  `cache ttl (lifetime) equals 0, so elements will not be removed by timeout`
 *  `stringKeys are false, so new elements are saving "as is", without using JSON.stringify`